-B. Area and Power Tradeoffs
+B. Area and Power Trade-offs

-In this section, we compare the tradeoffs in area and power for various approaches proposed in this paper, for the five largest benchmark circuits from ISCAS85 and LGSYNTH93 suites, as well as some large ITC99 benchmarks.
+In this section, we compare the trade-offs in area and power for various approaches proposed in this paper, for the five largest benchmark circuits from ISCAS85 and LGSYNTH93 suites, as well as some large ITC99 benchmarks.
 Table II presents the area savings and the maximal power overhead of the adaptive and hybrid approaches, in comparison with the synthesis method.
 The column D{spec} , is the delay of the original circuit at t = 0.
 The active (denoted as P{act_0}) and leakage (tabulated as P{lkg_0}) power values of the uncompensated circuit shown in the table denote their maximal numbers over the lifetime operation of the circuit.
-The column $(\Delta D(t{\text{life}}))/(D{\text{spec}})$ denotes the percentage increase in delay due to maximal BTI after t{life} (108) s) seconds of stress.
-The percentage increase in the maximum leakage and active power values dissipated over the time interval $[0, t{life}]$, and the overhead in area, over the original design, are shown in the table, for the three approaches.
+The column $\frac{\Delta D(t{\text{life}})}{D{\text{spec}}}$ denotes the percentage increase in delay due to maximal BTI after t{life} (108s) seconds of stress.
+The percentage increase in the maximum leakage and active power values dissipated over the time interval [0, t{life}], and the overhead in area, over the original design, are shown in the table, for the three approaches.

 Table II indicates that the synthesis approach has a large average area overhead of 26%.
-However, the area overhead of the adaptive approach is restricted to the lookup tables, voltage generators for the additional supply voltages, and the body-bias voltages, and is therefore significantly smaller.
-The work in [7] has shown that this overhead is within 2%-3% of the area of the original design, while the work in [9] reports a 5% overhead for the adaptive bias control, lookup table implementation, and PLL for frequency control (which is not required in our control system).
+However, the area overhead of the adaptive approach is restricted to the look-up tables, voltage generators for the additional supply voltages, and the body-bias voltages, and is therefore significantly smaller.
+The work in [7] has shown that this overhead is within 2-3% of the area of the original design.
 Thus, the adaptive approach provides significant area savings as compared with synthesis.

 During optimization using the hybrid approach, the resynthesis (technology mapping) phase causes an increase in the area of the circuit, since the circuit is remapped to tighter specifications.
-The column "Reduction" in Table II indicates that using the hybrid approach, the target delay (at t = 0) during the technology mapping phase is only 5% lower than the nominal delay of the circuit, whereas the target delay (at t = 0) using
+The column "Reduction" in Table II indicates that using the hybrid approach, the target delay (at t = 0) during the technology mapping phase is only 5% lower than the nominal delay of the circuit, whereas the target delay (at t = 0) using BTI-aware synthesis is $\approx 15\%$ less than the nominal delay.
+Expectedly, this small decrease in delay of $\approx 5\%$ can be obtained with a marginal penalty in area (average value of the order of around 2%) for most circuits5.
+Hence, this overhead in area is extremely small, particularly when compared with that using synthesis.